thomasnakagawa/FreeCell/readme.md

 * RNGSeed: integer.
 The seed for the random number generator for shuffling the cards.

 ## Code overview
 The programming of the game centers around the idea that PlayingCard objects are always attached to some anchor object.
 Anchors are things on screen where a card can be placed (in a column, foundation space, or free cell).
 The class CardAnchor.cs contains the main anchor behavior, and then the decendent classes implement specific behavior for the foundation, column and freecell spaces.
+The `Assets/Scripts/Cards` and `Assets/Scripts/Anchors` folder contain the code for the main interactive gameplay.

+The `Assets/Scripts/GameManagement` folder contains scripts that do other functionality around the game.
+GameConfiguration reads in a JSON file to provide config variables for other classes.
+ResultsExporter writes a JSON file with the player's results when the game is completed.